nedko/jack_glbars/README.md

 ### Usage

-start the program with jack_glabars and connect the output of the client to visualize to jack_gl:in
+Start the program with jack_glabars and connect the output of the client to visualize to jack_gl:in